minettebrink/image-to-video/tutorial.md

 ## Requirements
 To use this repository, you need:
 - A Koyeb account to build the Dockerfile and deploy to the platform.
 If you don't already have an account, you can sign up for free, linkt to [sign up](https://app.koyeb.com/auth/signup)
-- Access to GPU Instances on Koyeb.
+- Access to CPU and GPU Instances on Koyeb.

 ### Running the Application
 Remember first to deploy the frontend and then the backend.
+If you use the Deploy to Koyeb buttons, you can link your service to your forked repository to be able to push changes.

 #### Frontend
 [![Deploy to Koyeb](https://www.koyeb.com/static/images/deploy/button.svg)](https://app.koyeb.com/deploy?name=image-to-video-frontend&repository=minettebrink%2Fimage-to-video&branch=main&workdir=front_end&builder=dockerfile&dockerfile=.%2FDockerfile&instance_type=small&regions=par&env%5BVITE_BACKEND_URL%5D=https%3A%2F%2Fhelpful-cloe-challenge-0065b024.koyeb.app&ports=5173%3Bhttp%3B%2F&hc_protocol%5B5173%5D=tcp&hc_grace_period%5B5173%5D=5&hc_interval%5B5173%5D=30&hc_restart_limit%5B5173%5D=3&hc_timeout%5B5173%5D=5&hc_path%5B5173%5D=%2F&hc_method%5B5173%5D=get)